microsoft/Olive/examples/open_llama/README.md

     ```json
     "optimize": {
         "type": "OrtTransformersOptimization",
-        "config": {
         "model_type": "gpt2",
         "float16": true,
         "use_gpu": false,
         "keep_io_types": true,
         "num_heads": 32, // to change based on the model you use
         "hidden_size": 4096, // to change based on the model you use
         "optimization_options": {
             "use_multi_head_attention": false
-            }
         }
     }
     ```